-- After CANASA is inserted in your rectum, you should try to keep (retain) the suppository in your rectum for 1 to 3 hours, or longer if possible.
+- After you insert CANASA in your rectum, try to keep (retain) the suppository in your rectum for 1 to 3 hours or longer if possible.

-- CANASA can cause staining of surfaces including, clothing and other fabrics, flooring, painted surfaces, marble, granite, vinyl and enamel.
+- CANASA can stain surfaces including clothing and other fabrics, flooring, painted surfaces, marble, granite, vinyl and enamel.
 Keep CANASA away from these surfaces to prevent staining.

 What are the possible side effects of CANASA?

 - Kidney problems.
 Your doctor will do certain tests before you start using CANASA and during your treatment with CANASA.

 - Acute Intolerance Syndrome or Other Allergic Reactions.
 Some people who use CANASA can have allergic type reactions, including “Acute Intolerance Syndrome.”
 Other allergic reactions can cause heart problems including an inflammation of the sac around the heart (pericarditis), blood problems, and problems with other organs in the body including the kidneys, liver and lungs.
 These problems usually happen in people who have had an allergic reaction to medicines containing sulfasalazine.
 Stop using CANASA and tell your doctor right away if you get any of these symptoms:

 - chest pain

 - Liver problems.
 This can happen in people who have a history of liver problems and have taken other medicines that contain mesalamine.
 Tell your doctor right away if you get any of these symptoms while using CANASA: